fpereiro/gotoB/tutorial.md

 ### js... what is it good for?

 js was meant originally to create small animations that would make HTML and CSS look a bit niftier.
+It was also there to help with validating user-submitted forms.
 Over time it grew in importance and nowadays it is essential for the creation of web applications.
 It is important to understand why.

 Mere web pages are static and don't change after they are loaded in a browser.
 After a page is loaded, a user can click on a link and go to another page, which will also be loaded.
+It is possible to create applications by loading a new page after each user operation, but the experience was not comparable to those of existing native applications.

+Page refreshes affect user experience negatively in two ways: first, they slow down the user's interaction with the application.
+Second, they get rid of valuable state that is either lost or has to be painstakingly reproduced (for example, how far down a user has scrolled down a list).

 Around 2005, it became possible for js to retrieve information from the server and update the page without a *page refresh*.
 For many, including me, this marks the birth of true web applications, since the redrawing of the same page without triggering a full refresh completely changed the quality of the users' experience.
+This allowed web applications to compete with native applications.

+The role of js is essential: it both retrieves information from the server *in the background* (i.e.: without triggering a page refresh) and updates the HTML (and perhaps the CSS) in the page.

-Most web applications today use js to update its views.
-Some still rely on the server sending most of the HTML and CSS.
+Most web applications today are dependent on js for both retrieving information and updating the page.
+Some still rely on the server sending most of the HTML and CSS, only using js for visual effects.

-gotoв takes a once radical, but today quite mainstream approach: it relies 100% on js to create and update its HTML and CSS.
+gotoв takes a once radical, but today quite mainstream approach: it relies 100% on js to *create and update* all of the HTML and CSS.
 This means that gotoв is 100% reliant on js.

-### Really, why js?
+### Why js and not HTML & CSS?

 js is a powerful programming language.
 In it, you can define any logic you need in a short and expressive way.
 HTML and CSS, in contrast, are not programming languages - they are *markup languages*.

-Markup languages tell you what's there.
-But they don't have the full power of a programming language available.
-This means essentially, that a markup language cannot do things like *do something depending on a condition* (conditional), *repeat something a certain number of times* (iteration) or *replacing something with something else* (interpolation).
+Markup languages tell you what's there - it is akin to a roll call: *A, then B, then C...*.
+Markup languages don't have the power of a programming language.
+A markup language cannot do things like *do something depending on a condition* (conditional), *repeat something a certain number of times* (iteration) or *replacing something with something else* (interpolation).

-Using js to create and update HTML and CSS can make our application short and expressive, which means less development time, easier maintenance and less bugs.
+To write any non-trivial web application, you will need logic to modify the HTML on the screen.
+This is, in my view, the first central problem of web applications: *how to generate HTML (and perhaps some CSS) using a programming language*.

+The traditional solution to this problem is HTML templates.
+A template is a chunk of HTML where certain parts get updated.
+Historically, the code responsible to "fill in" the HTML templates given certain user information was done by the *server*, which then served the HTML page to the browser.

+However, pretty quickly another solution emerged, which is to use js on the client (that is, on the browser itself) to fill in the template for the user.
+In this scenario, the client asks the server for the templates plus the user data, and then cooks up the HTML without having to trouble the server.

+gotoв takes a further step on this direction: it generates (almost) all its HTML and CSS using js itself, on the client, and with no templates!
+We will see how very soon.
+Because gotoв uses js to generate its HTML and CSS, it is 100% reliant on js.

+A web application powered by gotoв only requests data from the server, but almost no HTML or CSS.

 ## Chapter 1 - into the code

-To make you lose fear of code, I'm going to make you start a web application from scratch!
+To make you lose fear of code - in case you have any - I'm going to make you start a web application from scratch!
 You only need the following:

 - A computer.
 - A text editor.